 6 Southwark St, London SE1 1TQ www.padella.co

 Yes, this blog is about the best pasta places in London, BUT if it was about the most gorgeous restaurants in London Lina Stores would also be on that list too.
-They first opened their strikingly beautiful takeaway deli on the corner of Soho in 1944 stocking hundreds of Italian products with its signature duck egg blue façade.
-Since then, they have opened two restaurants in Central and North London, both totally worth an Instagram snap.
-The menu is made up of small plates of pasta designed to order a few and share with your company.
+They first opened their strikingly beautiful takeaway deli on the corner of Soho in 1944 stocking hundreds of Italian products.
+Since then, they have opened two restaurants in Central and North London – both totally worth an Instagram snap for their stunning duck egg blue facade.
+The menu is made up of small plates of pasta designed to share with your company.
 A beautiful place with equally beautiful food.
-Don’t leave without getting the giant cannoli for dessert.
+Don’t leave without getting a giant cannoli for dessert.

 Best for: Pasta in a beautiful setting.

 51 Greek St, Soho, London W1D 4EH hwww.linastores.co.uk/

 I love Pastaio because it’s one of those places you can make as casual or as special as you want it to be.
 The menu has a great selection of fresh pasta dishes, as well as an excellent vegan menu of which you’d never tell the difference.
 Inside is really funky with white marble tables, stainless steel features and sophisticated lighting.
 Most of the restaurant is made up of large communal tables with a few private ones available.
 Find them at London’s famous Carnaby Street.
 Perfect for a bit of shopping afterwards.
 The fried mozzarella, ‘nduja & honey sandwich is amazing.
 You HAVE to get it on the side.

 Best for: Vegan options.